Apply for TRAC funding

 Useful Resources

-ENABLING DATE-BASED DECISIONS ABOUT BIKING
+ENABLING DATA-BASED DECISIONS ABOUT BIKING

 A 2022 report commissioned by Rod generated hard data about the significant role of biking in the Queenstown-Lakes economy.
 The report found that beyond economic and employment outcomes, biking contributes to the identity of locals and holds the potential to contribute significant growth to Queenstown’s visitor economy.